 Many have worked to slow the swing of the pendulum from privacy to panopticon, increasing development of anti-surveillance tools and advice for journalists.
 The response to widespread knowledge of the long arm of the surveillance state has been gradual but impressive.
 Developers have increased work on surveillance-resistance projects and anonymous tip lines.
 Experts have put together numerous digital security guides and training programs, all intended to help reporters from falling under the focused gaze of government surveillance.

 Perhaps the flagship of this proliferation is SecureDrop, a secure and anonymous submission system for journalists.
-First pioneered by the former hacker and current digital security journalist Kevin Poulsen and the late programmer and political activist Aaron Swartz under the moniker DeadDrop, SecureDrop is intended to allow a potential source or whistleblower to get in touch with journalists without leaving any dangerous records of his or her identity.
+First pioneered by the former hacker and current digital security journalist Kevin Poulsen and the late programmer and political activist Aaron Swartz under the moniker DeadDrop, SecureDrop is intended to allow potential sources or whistleblowers to get in touch with journalists without leaving any dangerous records of their identity.

 SecureDrop combines several pieces of security and privacy software into an integrated system, ensuring that only the journalists can read anonymous tips.
 Messages are protected with PGP, the tried-and-true gold standard for this task.
 Sources' anonymity is provided by Tor, the anonymity network that underpins private communications for everyone from the U.S. Navy and CIA to large businesses and survivors of domestic abuse.
 The result is safely encrypted messages and no metadata trail.
 With SecureDrop, journalists don't just choose not to reveal a source's identity.
-Unless a source chooses to reveal his or her identity, the reporters could not unmask the source even if they tried.
+Unless sources choose to reveal their identity, the reporters could not unmask sources even if they tried.

 Initially just an idea and some prototype code, SecureDrop was mostly theoretical until early 2013.
 The first major deployment was at The New Yorker.
 The project was soon adopted by the nonprofit Freedom of the Press Foundation, which was founded with the specific mission of facilitating journalism that governments oppose.
 FPF, as the foundation is known, soon took over SecureDrop's development and maintenance, as well as outreach and funding.
 More than a dozen other news organizations and prominent journalists have now deployed SecureDrop.
 With an ongoing crowdfunding campaign, FPF plans to bring it to many more.